TrellixVulnTeam/mmsegmentation_multi_label_4ABS/README.md

 # mmsegmentation_multi_label
 ### The newest version of mmsegmentation with some updates for multi-label segmentation
 * Add Tversky loss
-* self-defined Dice loss
+* Modified Dice loss
 * More metrics
-* Cpkt-save without optim
-* Recode everything to multi-label style
+* Multi-label style mmsegmentation